lebaguette248/Pycolor/README.md

 ## Usage

-You can use this code as a starting point for projects that require color manipulation.
+Can be used as standalone Colorpicker, or as starting point for porjects requiring color picker functionality.
-Customize the code as needed and integrate it into your applications.
-Can also be Used as a Standalone Colorpicker.

 ## Requirements